para-d/si-wijesekara-keyboard/README.md

 02. Replace the lk file with the layout file (lk) you find in this repository.

-# How to Type
+# How to Type - Character map

-Character map

-## Withoug any Modifiers
+## Without any Modifiers

-The image bellow explains the behaviour of your keyboard when you're not using any modifier key.
+The image bellow explains the behavior of your keyboard when you're not using any modifier key.

 ![without modifiers](without_modifiers.jpg)